dragoonDorise/pegasus-android-metadata/README.md

 ## Manual installation.

 If you want to do it all by yourselft step by step just follow these steps.

+## 1 - Get your SD Card ID

+Open RetroArch on your Handheld, if you don't have it installed just download it from the Google Play Store, go to "Load Content", then select "/storage" and you'll get a screen like this:

+    Parent Directory
+    XXXX-XXXX
+    emulated
+    self

+Anotate the XXXX-XXXX number, it will be some random number like ECA-11EF, we will need it later.

 ## 2 - Download Pegasus